mk-fg/trip-based-public-transit-routing-algo/README.rst

 Caching
 ```````

-``--cache-timetable`` and ``-c/--cache`` options allow to cache
+``--cache-timetable`` and ``-c/--precalc-cache`` options allow to cache
 gtfs-processing/pre-computation results and re-use them between queries, which
 can be very useful when working with non-trivial (e.g. real-world) datasets,

-These options can and should be used together, or at least in that order,
+These options can and should be used together, or at least in that order, as
-as tuples in TransferSet dumped with ``-c/--cache`` refer to ids of objects in
+tuples in TransferSet dumped with ``-c/--precalc-cache`` refer to ids of objects
-Timetable.
+in Timetable.

+``./gtfs-tb-routing.py ... --cache-timetable ... --cache-precalc ... cache``
+command can be used to simply generate all the caches and exit.

 ``--cache-timetable`` uses pickle serialization, so can be quite slow,
 especially when saving data.